Eligarf/avoid-notice/README.md

 * It can use the worst degree-of-success to determine which condition to apply to a sneaking combatant, or;
 * It can use the best degree-of-success.
 * The [*Perceptive*](https://foundryvtt.com/packages/perceptive) module can be chosen to handle things.
 Its only limitation is not being able to manage `undetected` and `hidden` on a sneaking token at the same time, but it does handle mixing `observed` states with those others.
 * The *PF2e Perception* module can be selected.
-It fully handles the multiple visibility states issue, but its implementation prevents the automation of flat checks when attacking the affected token.
+It fully handles the multiple visibility states issue.

 ## PF2e Perception
 The 'Pathfinder on Foundry VTT Community and Volunteer Development Server' discord server leads to the excellent unlisted module [PF2e Perception](https://github.com/reonZ/pf2e-perception).
 It isn't required for the overall operation of this module, but additional capabilities become available: